 The cost savings are substantial.
-Stealth Power estimates that its units can save more than $16,000 per year in total avoidable idling costs per ambulance.
 Several EMS and fire departments, like New York City (FDNY); Austin-Travis County, Texas; and Springfield, Missouri, have already added Stealth Power-equipped vehicles to their fleets, and hospital systems, like New York’s Northwell Health and Jersey City’s Barnabas Health, have implemented Stealth Power.

 The adoption of Stealth Power EMS Units in REV emergency vehicles demonstrates our confidence in this idle reduction technology, as well as our commitment to a healthier and cleaner environment.
 To learn more about Stealth Power, visit our REV ambulance industry page to learn more about our brands and their offerings.